-- 12. (1) Council consists of - - (a) the rector; - (b) the vice-rectors up to a maximum of three and the person with the primary responsibility for the financial management of the University; - (c) three members of Senate elected by Senate from their ranks; - (d) one member elected by permanent academic staff who are not members of Senate from their ranks; - (e) one member of the permanent non-academic staff elected from their ranks; - (f) two students elected by the SRC; - (g) one member elected by the IF from members appointed in terms of paragraph 44(2)(iv)(b); - (h) three persons appointed by the Minister of Higher Education; - (i) six persons elected by the Convocation of the University; - (j) one person appointed by the Council of the Municipality of Stellenbosch; - (k) one person appointed by the Premier of the Western Cape Provincial Government;
+- 12. (1) Council consists of - - (a) the rector; - (b) the vice-rectors up to a maximum of three and the chief operating officer - (c) three members of Senate elected by Senate from their ranks; - (d) one member elected by permanent academic staff who are not members of Senate from their ranks; - (e) one member of the permanent non-academic staff elected from their ranks; - (f) two members of the SRC appointed elected by the SRC; - [(g) five persons appointed by the Minister of Higher Education with due consideration of the candidates nominated by Council. - (h) six persons elected by the Convocation of the University; - one person appointed by the Council of the Municipality of Stellenbosch; - (j) one person appointed by the Premier of the Western Cape Provincial Government; - (k) three persons elected by the donors; and - (I) two persons appointed by Council in terms of the provisions of Subparagraph 12(3). - (2) The members referred to in paragraphs 12(1)(g) to (I) may not be employees or students of the University and no member of Council may be a member of the council of another national

-- (I) three persons elected by the donors; and - (m) three persons appointed by Council in terms of the provisions of Subparagraph 12(3). - (2) The members referred to in paragraphs 12(1)(g) to (m) may not be employees or students of the University and no member of Council may be a member of the council of another national public higher education institution, or employed in a executive managerial capacity by such an institution. - (3) With a view to Subparagraph 12(1)(m) and to address the skills needs of Council, Council appoints three members from a list of six submitted by a nomination committee of Council. - (4) In the composition of Council regard must be given to racial and gender representation. - (5) Members of Council should be persons with experience and expertise relevant to the aims and activities of the University and are duty bound to act in the best interests of the University and in accordance with the code of conduct for members of Council. - (6) Council is responsible for regular evaluations of its committees and the operation of Council as a whole. - (7) No temporary vacancy impairs the capacity of Council to perform its functions and responsibilities under the Act and this Statute, provided that decisions of Council must in all instances conform to paragraph 28(1) of this Statute.
+- public higher education institution, or be employed in an executive managerial capacity by such an institution. - (3) With a view to the skills and diversity needs of Council, Council shall as circumstances require appoint members from names submitted by a nomination committee of Council for the purposes of subparagraph 12(1)(I). - (4) The chairperson of Council and the rector are ex officio members of the nomination committee. - (5) In the composition of Council regard must be given to race and gender representation with the purpose to redress the historical imbalances. - (6) Members of Council should be persons with experience and expertise relevant to the aims and activities of the University and are duty bound to act in the best interests of the University and in accordance with the code of conduct for members of Council. - (7) Council is responsible for regular evaluations of its committees and the operation of Council as a whole. - (8) No temporary vacancy impairs the capacity of Council to perform its functions and responsibilities under the Act and this Statute, provided that decisions of Council must in all instances conform to paragraph 28(1) of this Statute.